 What the platform is all about

 Go Travel and Talk was initially born out of the frustration of not having all the information needed to travel and feel empowered to do so.
 The internet is flooded with brilliant travel blogs, but they don’t provide all the information needed in terms of transportation, sustainability considerations, safety, best local places to eat, cool places to visit and how and where travellers can volunteer with cost and time considerations in mind.
 Go Travel and Talk was created to bring all this vital information together.
-We want to provide a space where we can empower each other to explore, share and impact; because not only is travel beneficial for our psychological well-being, but it offers a great platform to learn from one another and positively impact the places we visit.
+We want to provide a space where we can empower each other to explore, share and impact.
+Not only is travel beneficial for our psychological well-being, but it offers a great platform to learn from one another and positively impact the places we visit.

 Since we launched Go Travel and Talk in October 2018, we have grown and evolved so much.
 But Go Travel and Talk’s pillars of exploration, psychology, community and impact and our mission statement have always remained the same: To create a travel network that empowers each other to explore, share and make a positive impact in the world.

 On our journey so far, we have learnt two things: